Asterinos1/Lambda-to-C-transpiler/README.md

 - A transpiler that converts an imaginary language 'lambda' into executable C source code.

 ## Current build
-- The current build works perfectly without conflicts/shift reduce warnings. (except for 1, look at commit message)
+- The current build works perfectly and contains only 1 conflicts/shift reduce warnings.
 - The **comp** structure is not implemented.
 - Final Grade: 9/10